pranscript/plex_bytesized/radarr/readme.md

 - For torrent indexers, we will use Jackett that we set up at the starting.
 Remember that Jackett is helpful when you want to add many torrent indexers.
+You can follow this [Jackett guide](https://github.com/pranscript/plex_bytesized/tree/master/jackett) for more details.

-- Same steps to a add a torrent indexers.
+- Same steps to add a torrent indexers.

 - For torrent indexers, we will use Jackett that we set up at the starting.
 Remember that Jackett is helpful when you want to add many torrent indexers.

-- Same steps to a add a torrent indexers.

 - Click on ""+"" and this time select "Torznab" since we are using Jackett to handle it for us